 Biometric security controls, like fingerprint, voice, or facial recognition, should always be complemented by another factor like a pin or passphrase.
 Biometric information can be compromised, so something that is not linked to biometrics should always be used as an additional authentication method.

 These technologies help provide a people-centric and human-friendly approach to cybersecurity, but they still come with risks, and it is always important to mitigate or reduce the risks.
 The biggest problem with biometrics is that when they are compromised you cannot change them.
 It’s like a hard-coded password—a bad idea in today’s security world.
 Biometric security control should be combined with something that can easily be changed to ensure that your sensitive information remains secure.

 Finally, what about Passwordless?

 We’ve been hearing about passwordless authentication for some time now, and yes, even Microsoft has made it possible for some to remove the password.
-I believe this is a great approach, however, let’s be realistic about what’s really happening with password-less.
+I believe this is a great approach.
+However, let’s be realistic about what’s really happening with password-less.
 It’s really about moving passwords into the background and changing their purpose.
-It’s about fewer, or “less” password interactions.
-That is, we enter passwords less often, and the purpose tends to be for enrolling a new device, for after reboot, or for when the risks change.
+It’s about fewer password interactions.
+That is, we enter passwords less often, and the purpose tends to be for enrolling a new device, after reboot, or when the risks change.